huangmubin/Document/English/Level 3.md

 It's in California.
 It's in the mountains, but it's also on the coast.
 There it is, in the west coast.
 It's so beautiful there.
 In the summertime, you can go camping...

+My hometown is Edinburgh, in Scotland.
+It's a really beautiful city.
+It's on the east coast of the country, on the North Sea.
+It's not in the mountains, but there are mountains nearby.
+It's around 400 miles from London to Edinburgh.
+By car, there's about seven hours.
+Come in the summer; in winter, it's really cold!

 ### Syntaxes

 #### 描述地理位置